DroppiQ/chatgpt-excel/README.md

 *Note the `$` signs in `D1`, `E1`, and `F1` to keep the reference locked if you drag the code down to query the prompts in e.g. cells `A2` to `A10`*

 ### Model selection (and price per 1M tokens)
-Available models and their associated costs can be found on: https://platform.openai.com/docs/pricing
+Available models and their associated costs can be found on: [OpenAi pricing](https://platform.openai.com/docs/pricing)

 ### Reasoning level
 It is possible to set the reasoning level for the model to `low`, `medium`, or `high`.

-For more information see: https://platform.openai.com/docs/guides/reasoning
+For more information see: [OpenAi reasoning](https://platform.openai.com/docs/guides/reasoning)

 ## Word of caution
 It is **strongly** advised that after a response has been generated to **hard paste** the value.
+Failing to do so will re-query the OpenAI-api on *each and every*  change in the Excel, both temporarily freezing Excel until the response is returned and costing money for each api-request.
+To hard paste a value there a two easy options:

-Option 1: `ctrl` `c` 🠆 `ctrl` `alt` `v` 🠆 under paste, select `values`
+1: `ctrl` `c` 🠆 `ctrl` `alt` `v` 🠆 under paste, select `values`

-Option 2: copy 🠆 right mouse click, under paste select `values`
+2: copy 🠆 right mouse click, under paste select `values`

 ## Installation

-### OpenAI api-key
+### Get an OpenAI api-key
+If you do not have an OpenAI account, create one: [create account](https://auth.openai.com/create-account)

+Otherwise, login and go to https://platform.openai.com/api-keys to create a key.

+*Note: without a valid `api-key` the function will return an error.*

+### Option 1: download macro-enabled example Excel
+Easiest option.
+The Excel contains the "Example with cell reference" from above.
+Modify the Excel to your needs.

+### Option 2: download VBA files and install
+1. Save the `OpenAi.bas`, `Json.bas`, and `JsonData.cls` files somewhere in your PC
+2. Open the Visual Basic Editor
+3. Choose the File > Import File... menu item
+4. Import all **three** files
+5. You can delete the downloaded files

+## Credits
+This project uses the `vba-json` JSON parser to parse the OpenAI Api response: [mlocati/vba-json](https://github.com/mlocati/vba-json)